 Planning Application ref.
 19/00483/FLL Comments provided by Joanna Dick Service/Section Strategy and Policy Contact Details Phone 75377 Email biodiversity@pkc.gov.uk Description of Proposal Erection of a replacemen t dwelling hou se.
 Address of site Rintoul, Milnathort.
-Comments on the proposal Policy NE3: Biodiversity Policy NE3 sets out the Council's legislative obligation to further the conservation of biodiversity when carrying out its duties.
-The Council will seek to protect and enhance all wildlife and wildlife habitats whether formally designated/protected or not taking into account national and international legislation and the Tayside Local Biodiversity Action Plan, and associated guidance.
-Proposals that have a detrimental impact on the ability to achieve these guidelines and documents will not be supported unless clear evidence can be provided that the ecological impacts can be satisfactorily mitigated.
-The proposed development includes a living green roof, planting of broadleaf trees, a native species hedge and an orchard.
+Comments on the proposal conservation of biodivers seek to protect and enha formally designated/prot international legislation a associated guidance.
+Pro to achieve these guidelin evidence can be provided mitigated. sity when carry nce all wildlife ected or not ta and the Tayside posals that hav es and docume d that the ecolo tive obligation to further the ing out its duties.
+The Council will and wildlife habitats whether aking into account national and e Local Biodiversity Action Plan, and ve a detrimental impact on the ability ents will not be supported unless clear ogical impacts can be satisfactorily The proposed development includes a living green roof, planting of broadleaf trees, a native species hedge and an orchard.
 These measures will enhance the biodiversity value of the site and are priorities of the Tayside Local Biodiversity Action Plan.
-These additions are exemplars of enhancing biodiversity through development. individually or cumulative European protected spec (Directive 92/43/EEC)) ur that: (a) there is no satisfactor (b) the development is reor for other imperative reof a social or economic not importance for the environmental to the maintainess at a favourable control of the development proposed a new dwelling.
-The house not be granted ely, be likely to cies (listed in Araless the Councillon) alternative, a equired for presentature and beneature and beneature and the ponservation states is to demolist secontains two serving public health or public safety riding public interest including those eficial consequences of primary be approved which would be population of a European protected proposed development.
+These additions are exemplars of enhancing biodiversity through development.
+European Protected Species Planning permission will not be granted for development that would, either individually or cumulatively, be likely to have an adverse effect upon European protected species (listed in Annex IV of the Habitats Directive (Directive 92/43/EEC)) unless the Council as Planning Authority is satisfied that: (a) there is no satisfactory alternative, and (b) the development is required for preserving public health or public safety or for other imperative reasons of overriding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment.
+In no circumstances can a development be approved which would be detrimental to the maintenance of the population of a European protected species at a favourable conservation status in its natural range. a new dwelling.
+The hous e contains two sh the original house and replace with o non-breeding roosts supporting 2-3 ts will be destroyed as part of the proposed development.
 The submitted Bat Survey Report follows best practice throughout and contains sufficient information for the planning authority to be satisfied that all three tests are likely to be met.
 The same tests need to be passed in order for Scottish Natural Heritage to issue a licence.
-The proposal to incorporate bat access into the new development is welcomed as it would provide likefor-like mitigation.
+The proposal to incorporate bat access into the new development is welcomed as it would provide like- for-like mitigation.
 Monitoring any new bat roost provision would be particularly welcomed.
 Breeding Birds The Bat Survey notes a disused swallow nest was found within the building.
 Artificial nest sites for swallows should be incorporated into the new dwelling.
-Recommended planning condition(s) If you are minded to approve the application then I recommend the following conditions be included in any approval: • A suitable condition specifying mitigation and enhancement measures listed on page 6 are implemented in full.
+Recommended planning condition(s) If you are minded to approve the application then I recommend the following conditions be included in any approval: A suitable condition specifying mitigation and enhancement measures listed on page 6 are implemented in full.
 Recommended informative(s) for applicant The applicant is reminded that should any protected species be present, a licence may be required from Scottish Natural Heritage to disturb a protected species.
 Failure to obtain a licence may constitute a criminal act under the Habitats Regulations and penalties are severe for non-compliance.
 The applicant is reminded that, under the Wildlife and Countryside Act 1981, as amended, it is an offence to remove, damage or destroy the nest of any wild birds while that nest is in use or being built.
-Planning consent for a development does not provide a defence Date comments returned against prosecution under this act.
-23 April 2019
+Planning consent for a development does not provide a defence against prosecution under this act.
+Date comments returned 23 April 2019